danhahn/html-class/contents/lessons/lesson-3/homework.md

 ## Goals of this homework

-1. Use HTML tags from other homewoks
+1. Use HTML tags from other homework
 2. Start to get comfortable with the format of CSS
 3. Use tag name selector
 4. Use class name selector
 5. Use id name selector

 <a href="homework3-text.txt" class="btn" target="\_target">Homework Content</a>